NealsSec/NealsSec.github.io/index.md

 I am mostly focused on Reverse Engineering, Pwn and other Vulnerability analysis and research both hardware and software samples.

+If you wish to contact me my email is <NealsSec@protonmail.com>

 # Writeups and Research

 ## Software